wormholelabs-xyz/example-messaging-endpoint/README.md

 - MUST support transferring administrator, including explicitly discarding it [*admin only*].
   - MUST support two-step admin transfer, where the new administrator MAY accept the transfer OR the existing administrator MAY cancel the transfer.
   - MUST also support one-step admin transfer, where the new administrator immediately replaces the admin.
 This may be used to better support emergency-only multi-sigs or governance contracts which are not-yet complete or their governance does not wish to explicitly issue an acceptance.
-- MUST support 128 Transceivers, per-integrator, in an append-only fashion [*admin only*].
+- MUST support 128 Adapters, per-integrator, in an append-only fashion [*admin only*].
-- MUST configure send and receive Transceivers independently, per-chain [*admin only*].
+- MUST configure send and receive Adapters independently, per-chain [*admin only*].
 - MUST track an unsigned 64-bit sequence number per-integrator.
 - MUST handle replay protection for the Integrator.
-- MUST handle replay protection on attestations for a Transceiver.
+- MUST handle replay protection on attestations for an Adapter.
 - MUST allow additional attestations on messages which have been executed.
 - MUST allow for the integrator to perform custom thresholding logic.
-- MUST allow for integrators to add any Transceiver to their configuration.
+- MUST allow for integrators to add any Adapter to their configuration.
 - MUST allow for off-chain configuration discoverability.
 - MUST NOT handle message execution, so as to provide for a clear separation of concerns.
 Message execution can be handled via a disparate relaying protocol.

-#### Transceivers
+#### Adapters

 - MUST be non-upgradeable.
 - MUST be append-only (i.e. existing configuration cannot be changed once set).
-- MUST be associated with EXACTLY one Router.
+- MUST be associated with EXACTLY one Endpoint.
 - SHOULD avoid branching logic.
 They should serve exactly one, direct purpose.
 - SHOULD be non-administered, if possible (e.g. OP Stack Native Bridge).
 - SHOULD automatically relay attestations.

 #### Integrators

-- MUST initially register with the Router to reserve any necessary state and set their admin, which MAY be their own address.
+- MUST initially register with the Endpoint to reserve any necessary state and set their admin, which MAY be their own address.

 #### Message Flow

 Generally, messages make the following journey:

 - Send [on the *source* chain]
-  - An Integrator pushes the message payload hash and recipient (destination chain and address) to the Router.
+  - An Integrator pushes the message payload hash and recipient (destination chain and address) to the Endpoint.
-  - The Router provides the payload and metadata to the configured Transceivers for that destination chain.
+  - The Endpoint provides the payload and metadata to the configured Adapters for that destination chain.
-  - Each Transceiver serializes the message info and sends it to a corresponding Transceiver on the destination chain via their protocol.
+  - Each Adapter serializes the message info and sends it to a corresponding Adapter on the destination chain via their protocol.
 - Attest [off-chain - the *destination* chain]
-  - Each protocol posts the message to the destination chain Transceiver which verifies the message and submits its attestation to the Router
+  - Each protocol posts the message to the destination chain Adapter which verifies the message and submits its attestation to the Endpoint
 - Receive [on the *destination* chain]
-  - A relayer executes the Integrator which _pulls_ the attestations from the Router, marking the message as received.
+  - A relayer executes the Integrator which _pulls_ the attestations from the Endpoint, marking the message as received.

 ### API / database schema

-#### Router
+#### Endpoint

-The Router MUST store the following information.
+The Endpoint MUST store the following information.

 ```solidity
 // Integrator => config